 In October 2008, we entered into a revolving loan agreement with Paul J. Travers, our President and Chief Executive Officer, pursuant to which Mr. Travers agreed to loan us such amounts as we may request and he may agree from time to time until December 31, 2010.
 Interest accrues on the principal amount outstanding under the agreement at the annual rate of 12.0% and is payable on demand.
 As security for our obligations under the loan agreement, we granted Mr. Travers a security interest in all of our assets.
-The principal amount outstanding under this loan agreement as of December 31, 2010 and 2009 was \$215,500.
 We had intended to the repay the entire principal amount outstanding under this agreement, together with all interest accrued thereon, from the proceeds of our initial public offering.
 We concluded that we did not receive sufficient proceeds from our initial public offering to repay this indebtedness and Mr. Travers has agreed to make no demand for repayment until after January 2, 2013.

-In December 2010 we entered into a Convertible Senior Secured Term Loan Agreement, pursuant to which we borrowed \$4,000,000.
-The loan bears interest at a 12% per annum interest rate.
-No payments of principal are required in first 12 months of the loan.
-Beginning on January 13, 2012, the Company is required to make 24 equal monthly payments of \$141,666 each.
-A final principal payment of \$600,000 is due on December 23, 2014.
-The Company is currently in default under this loan agreement and has not received a waiver or entered into a forbearance agreement with the Senior Lender.
-As such the lender is currently able to exercise its remedies under the loan agreement, including acceleration of the amounts due them and foreclosure and the sale of the collateral held by them.
-Since the date of default, October 1, 2011, the loan now bears interest at a 17% annual interest rate.
-The Company has not made any of its required principal repayments, but the lender has so far agreed to reschedule such repayments until December 23, 2014.
-In connection with the above financing, four existing secured lenders who are currently owed \$2,320,980 in principal and accrued interest agreed to subordinate their security interests in favor of the Lender and to extend the period of debt repayments for 24 to 36 months following closing of the Loan transaction.
+In December 2010, we entered into a Convertible Senior Secured Term Loan Agreement, pursuant to which we borrowed \$4,000,000.
+As of October 1, 2011, the loan was in default and bore interest at a 17% annual interest rate.
+In connection with the above financing, four existing secured lenders who are currently owed \$2,320,980 in principal and accrued interest agreed to subordinate their security interests in favor of the lender and to extend the period of debt repayments for 24 to 36 months following closing of the loan transaction.
 One of the lenders who deferred payment of his debt was Paul Travers, our President and Chief Executive Officer, who deferred payment of the loan referred to above.
-As of December 23, 2010 the amount of principal and accrued interest due Mr. Travers was \$258,658.20, which was payable on or before December 31, 2010.
-On December 23, 2010, Vuzix and Mr. Travers agreed that such amount will be payable, together with interest thereon, in thirty-five (36) equal monthly installments of \$8,504.12 each, commencing on January 31, 2012.
-Due to the Company's default on its Senior Term Debt as discussed above, the Company has ceased the scheduled repayments to Mr. Travers.
+As of December 23, 2010 the amount of principal and accrued interest due Mr. Travers was \$258,658, which was payable on or before December 31, 2010.
+On December 23, 2010, we and Mr. Travers agreed that such amount will be payable, together with interest thereon, in thirty-five (36) equal monthly installments of \$8,504.12 each, commencing on January 31, 2012.
+Due to our default on our senior term debt as discussed above, we have ceased the scheduled repayments to Mr. Travers.
 The entire unpaid amount, and interest accrued thereon, will be due and payable on December 31, 2013.
-In connection with such deferral, Vuzix issued to Mr. Travers a Warrant to purchase up to 1,034,633 shares of our Common Stock at an exercise price of \$0.09965 per share.
-That Warrant expires on December 31, 2013.
+In connection with such deferral, we issued to Mr. Travers a warrant to purchase up to 1,034,633 shares of our common stock at an exercise price of \$0.09965 per share.
+That warrant expires on December 31, 2013.